Snaacky/thewiki/docs/guides/docker.md

 ## Deploying everything using `docker compose`

 Now that we've gotten everything ready we can finally set up the stack.
 Paste the following into a file called `compose.yaml`.
 We'd recommend this file being a directory that is purely for this Docker stack, such as `/home/user/projects/automation/`.
 As a note, you will need to be working from inside this directory when running `docker compose` commands.
+Please take the time to read the notes included in this file, as they have further instructions and will need to be completed for everything to function.

 We would also recommend sorting your media-related folders in the following way for ease of use:
 - `/home/user/data/torrents/` - where you torrent client will save files.